 The scholar must have an insurance plan that meets the J-1 health insurance requirements

-The scholar must possess sufficient English-language ability to meet the day-to-day requirements of participating in the J-1 program
+The scholar must possess English-language proficiency sufficient to meet the requirements of participating in the J-1 program as well as functioning on a day to day basis, as determined by one of the following:

 12- and 24-Month Bars for J-1 Research Scholars and J-1 Professors